Call for inquiry amid reports that members of congress approved waterboarding.

 When asked if the waterboarding broke Abu Zubaydah, Kiriakou said: “I think it did, yes.

 “We are Americans and we’re better than this and we shouldn’t be doing this kind of thing.

 “But at the same time, what happens if we don’t waterboard a person and we don’t get that nugget of information?
 I would have trouble forgiving myself.”

-Meanwhile, the CIA has said it no longer uses waterboarding and the Bush administration has repeatedly denied authorising torture.
+The CIA, under Hayden, banned waterboarding in 2006 and the Bush administration has repeatedly denied authorising torture.

-But when asked about the use of waterboarding, Dick Cheney, said: “Would you agree a dunk in water is a no-brainer if it can save lives?
-Well, it’s a no-brainer for me, but for a while there I was criticised as being the vice president for torture.
+When asked about the use of waterboarding, Dick Cheney, said: “Would you agree a dunk in water is a no-brainer if it can save lives?
+Well, it’s a no-brainer for me, but for a while there I was criticised as being the vice-president for torture.